Verstappen takes pole in wet and chaotic Imola qualifying

 Ferrari's championship leader Charles Leclerc, thwarted by a late stoppage, will line up alongside the Dutchman on the front row for Saturday's 100km race to decide who starts first in Sunday's main grand prix at Imola.

-Verstappen goes into the Formula One record books as the pole setter for the weekend, however, regardless of where he starts on Sunday.
+Verstappen goes into the F1 record books as the pole-setter for the weekend, however, regardless of where he starts on Sunday.

 The winner of the sprint will take eight points instead of the three available at each of last season's three such weekends.